tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As the server is authenticating via a PSK, it does not send a Certificate or a CertificateVerify message.
-When a client offers resumption via PSK, it SHOULD also supply a "key_share" extension to the server as well to allow the server to decline resumption and fall back to a full handshake, if needed.
+When a client offers resumption via PSK, it SHOULD also supply a "key_share" extension to the server to allow the server to decline resumption and fall back to a full handshake, if needed.
 The server responds with a "pre_shared_key" extension to negotiate use of PSK key establishment and can (as shown here) respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.

-When PSKs are provisioned out of band, the PSK identity and the KDF to be used with the PSK MUST also be provisioned.
+When PSKs are provisioned out of band, the PSK identity and the KDF hash algorithm to be used with the PSK MUST also be provisioned.
+Note: When using an out-of-band provisioned pre-shared secret, a critical consideration is using sufficient entropy during the key generation, as discussed in [RFC4086].
+Deriving a shared secret from a password or other low-entropy sources is not secure.
+A low-entropy secret, or password, is subject to dictionary attacks based on the PSK binder.
+The specified PSK authentication is not a strong password-based authenticated key exchange even when used with Diffie-Hellman key establishment.

 ## Zero-RTT Data

-When clients and servers share a PSK (either obtained out-of-band or via a previous handshake), TLS 1.3 allows clients to send data on the first flight ("early data").
+When clients and servers share a PSK (either obtained externally or via a previous handshake), TLS 1.3 allows clients to send data on the first flight ("early data").
 The client uses the PSK to authenticate the server and to encrypt the early data.

-When clients use a PSK obtained out-of-band then the following additional information MUST be provisioned to both parties:
+When clients use a PSK obtained externally to send early data, then the following additional information MUST be provisioned to both parties:

+  * The TLS version number for use with this PSK
   * The cipher suite for use with this PSK
   * The Application-Layer Protocol Negotiation (ALPN) protocol, if any is to be used
   * The Server Name Indication (SNI), if any is to be used

-As shown in {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight.
+As shown in {{tls-0-rtt}}, the 0-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages as with a 1-RTT handshake with PSK resumption.